Give a real world context to your students’ learning

 The power of visuals connected to actuality

 People are hardwired to respond to imagery.
 The visual cortex is the largest system in the human brain.
 Reading is a skill we learn, as opposed to speaking and picture processing, which are abilities we’re all born with.
-The language of pictures is universal.
+It would be a pity if you didn’t use videos and imagery to encourage critical thinking.

-The LessonUp library, with lessons created by teachers from all around the world, is also an immense image and video bank.
+The LessonUp library, with lessons created by teachers from all around the world, is also an immense image and video collection.
 Why?
-Because at LessonUp we have created the ideal platform to upload and present imagery, videos, and GIFs.
-Videos and images can be easily edited, provided of links, hotspots, audio messages, used as design templates, overlaid with all kinds of interactive components, dragged & dropped, and much more.
+Because at LessonUp we have created the ideal teaching platform to upload and present imagery, videos, and GIFs.
+Videos and images can be easily edited, provided of links, hotspots, audio messages, used as design templates, overlaid with all kinds of interactive features, dragged and dropped, and much more.

 The sky's the limit when working with imagery within a LessonUp lesson!